Apple Cider Recipe

 - 64 FL OZ / 2 liters) apple juice*

 - 6 large strips of orange zest, removed with a vegetable peeler

 - 3 tbsp whole cloves

 - ½ tsp freshly grated nutmeg**

 - 1-1 inch piece of fresh ginger cut into 5-6 pieces

-Ladle the cider through a fine-mesh sieve into a crock pot set to low or into a carafe.
+- Ladle the cider through a fine-mesh sieve into a slow cooker set to low or into a carafe.

 **This nutmeg grinder is one of my favorite kitchen tools.
 It stores whole nutmeg seeds in the top.
 One seed is kept in the bottom where it is grated when you turn the handle of the device (the nutmeg dust floats downwards into whatever you're cooking).
 I found it a little hard to get used to at first but now I use nutmeg in dishes more often because the tool is so convenient: Just grab it and start grinding immediately.
 No need to wash anything afterward either.
 It's also more kid-friendly than a traditional grinder.
 My little J likes to turn the handle to see the little shavings fall out of the bottom and, of course, all over the counter.